 - 1. Push the "RESET" button to start the stopwatch. - Push the "RESET" button or start switch "(§)" to measure split-times.
 (The colon ":" will start flashing.) - 3.
-Push the "RESET" button or start switch "(s)" to display the final splittime or push the "SELECT" button to stop the stopwatch and display total elapsed time. - 4.
+Push the "RESET" button or start switch "(\$)" to display the final splittime or push the "SELECT" button to stop the stopwatch and display total elapsed time. - 4.
 Push the "SELECT" button to reset the stopwatch.

-To change the display back to the prior mode, push the "SELECT" button for a few seconds.
+To change the display back to the prior mode, push the "SELECT" button for a few seconds until the stopwatch digits flash.